 Basic regulations regarding title loans:

-Title loans are governed by federal laws as well as state laws.
+Online Title loans throughout most states in the Southeast are governed by federal laws as well as state laws.
 The federal laws allow cars, land, jewelry and other items as collateral.
 The state of Arkansas also has laws regulating title loans.
 These laws assist in better governance of the state.
-Following are the laws regarding title loans in Arkansas-
+Following are the laws regarding title loans in Arkansas:

-- Car Title loans are illegal in Arkansas.
+- Online Car Title loans are illegal in Arkansas.

 - Proof of Residency – Any official document that serves the purpose of identifying the address of the borrower must be presented.